 If you are considering bankruptcy but don’t know how to approach this process, look no further than the Law Offices of Campbell & Coombs P.C.
 At our firm, we are comprised of Mesa bankruptcy attorneys who have one goal in mind: delivering you the results you deserve in an efficient and effective way.
 Our trusted legal team will do everything possible to reduce the stress of filing for bankruptcy, and we will help you and your family get back on your feet in no time.

-Don’t hesitate to schedule an initial consultation with a member of our firm by calling (480) 568-2333 today.
+Don’t hesitate to schedule an initial consultation with an attorney at our firm by calling (480) 568-2333 today.